Hacking JEuclid

 To work with the JEuclid source, you will need to download and install

-If you have commiter access, the following extra plugins for eclipse are highly recommended:
+If you have commit access, the following extra plug-ins for eclipse are highly recommended:

-Then, access the sourcecode as described on the JEuclid repository site.
+You can access the source code as described on the JEuclid repository site.

 Once you have the code available, use Maven to build and package the code.
 Here are the most common commands:

-• mvn package will compile, test, and bundle JEuclid.
+• mvn install will compile, test, bundle, and install JEuclid locally.
 Use this command if you are not sure what else to use

 • mvn scm:update will retrieve the newest version from the source repository